Codazzi tensors and their space-times, and Cotton gravity: Introduction

 In Section 3 we show that these results are interesting for the Cotton gravity by Harada.
-If nontrivial, the Codazzi tensor introduces geometric or unconventional matter content in the Einstein equation, depending on point of the view, in a way different that other extended theories of gravity.\\ This suggests a solution to the Harada equations which goes as follows: given the form of a Codazzi tensor, this determines a class of spacetimes that host the tensor.
-The spacetime in turn determines the Ricci tensor.
-Finally, the Codazzi and the Ricci tensor determine the energy-momentum tensor of the Harada equation.
-The two Codazzi tensors that are here studied, modify the energy-momentum in its perfect-fluid component or the current component.\\ We end with a discussion of De Sitter spacetimes, for which Ferus \cite{Ferus} identified the general form of Codazzi tensors.
+If nontrivial, the Codazzi tensor introduces geometric or unconventional matter content in the Einstein equation, depending on the point of the view, in a way different than other extended theories of gravity.\\ This suggests a solution to the Harada equations which goes as follows: given the form of a Codazzi tensor, this determines a class of space-times that host the tensor.
+The space-time in turn determines the Ricci tensor.
+Finally, the Codazzi and the Ricci tensor in eq.\eqref{CRT} determine the energy-momentum tensor of the Harada equation.\\ The two Codazzi tensors that are here studied, modify the energy-momentum in its perfect-fluid component or in the current component.\\ We end with a discussion of De Sitter space-times, for which Ferus \cite{Ferus} identified the general form of Codazzi tensors.